valentinGenov/The-Last-President-2021/README.md

 * OOP C#
 * Color Libraly from C#

-You can check the UML Diagram of the classes in here: *link*
+You can check the UML Diagram of the classes in here: *https://www.diagrameditor.com/?fbclid=IwAR1ET8fjdtytMj9AyQCCbbBYUHOPvKgKMB7kvmlsfaQ6SNxmDn2whdbmh_k*

 ## Setup
 To test the game, just download all the files and find the .exe file in the folders.
 Click it and there you go!
 Have fun.